larionturlo/larionturlo/README.md

 ## About me 🤚

- 👉  I`m middle full-stack PHP programmer
+ 👉  I`m a middle full-stack PHP programmer

- 👉  I`m working over 7 years
+ 👉  I have been working as a developer over 7 years

- 👉  I`m loving in experiments with code
+ 👉  I`m love experiments with code

- 👉  I wanna become senior 😎
+ 👉  I wanna become a senior 😎

  ## My stats 😕